OpenClassrooms-Student-Center/Python_Testing/README.md

     pytest -v

-If you want more informations, you can move into the folder *Python_Testing/tests/report/* and open the file *pytest_html_report.html*.
+If you want more information, you can move into the folder *Python_Testing/tests/report/* and open the file *pytest_html_report.html*.
 This file is updated each time pytest is used *(see [pytest-html-reporter](https://pypi.org/project/pytest-html-reporter/))*

 ****
 ### Performances

 [Locust](https://locust.io) is used to test the server load.
-To generate a new test, open two terminals, go into the folder *Python_Testing/* and activate the virtual environment on both.
+To generate a new test, open two terminals, go into the folder *Python_Testing/* and activate the virtual environment on both of them.
-Then you have to launch the server, you can launch it as usual or use this command :
+Then you have to launch the server, you can do this as usual or use this command :

     python -m locustfile

-*⚡ This command will launch the server without the restrition of 12 maximum places per competition per club.*
+*⚡ This command will launch the server without the restriction of 12 maximum places per competition, per club.*

 Inside the second terminal, launch the command :

     locust

-Then, you can use your browser and open the page :
+Then, you can use your browser and open this page :

     http://localhost:8089

 Enter the number of users and the local server address : http://localhost:5000/
-The locust file will create a temporary club and competition then try to book places until you stop the test.
+The locust file will create a temporary club and competition.
+Then it will try to book places until you stop the test.